 Provide a clear list of donor names and contact information

-Let families know the names of donors who’ve given in honor of their loved one and any contact information the donors provided (whether phone numbers or email addresses).
+Let families know the names of donors who’ve given in memory of their loved one and any contact information the donors provided (whether phone numbers or email addresses).
 This gives families a convenient resource to use if they want to follow up with personal thank you messages.
 However, let families know that your nonprofit has already thanked donors as well.

 Highlight the impact of memorial gifts

 When communicating the impact of memorial donations, be specific about how the donations you’ve received will further your cause.
-For example, you might say “Because of the thousands of dollars we received in memorial gifts made in honor of your loved one, three families will have access to a month of free housing while their children receive medical care.”
+For example, you might say “Because of the thousands of dollars we received in memorial gifts made in memory of your loved one, three families will have access to a month of free housing while their children receive medical care.”